dyno-might/dyno-might.github.io/_posts/2023-04-24-nonpersons.md

 Bongcloud 101: You're having one of your edgelord what does it all mean life is finite why is there no permanence-type crises.
 But then you have a thought: Maybe you aren't your *atoms*, but the *pattern*, so as long as the universe exists there's a chance your pattern could be recreated.
 You bring this up with your math support group and get into a debate about how the probability of being recreated might evolve as the universe approaches thermodynamic equilibrium.
 Does immortality hinge on the solution to some infinite series?

 You 2029: Someone blows up your computer.
-(Something about "mesa-optimizers and the "orthogonality thesis".)
+(Something about "mesa-optimizers" and the "orthogonality thesis".)
 You rewrite your AI program and run it on a new computer.
 Is it still the "same"?

 ## 9.